Gabrielle Creevy

-Gabrielle Creevy is a Welsh actress, known for the leading role of Bethan Gwyndaf in the BBC series In My Skin.
-For her performance in the role, she won a BAFTA Cymru award.
+Gabrielle Elizabeth Creevy is a Welsh actress.
+She is known for her role as Bethan Gwyndaf in the BBC series In My Skin (2018–2021).
+For her performance, she won a BAFTA Cymru.

-Early life and career
+Early life and education

-Creevy is from Port Talbot and lived in a council flat as a child.
-Her mother is a mobile hairdresser in Port Talbot.
-She holds a BA in Acting from Arts Educational Schools.
+Gabrielle Elizabeth Creevy is from Port Talbot, Wales.
+She lived in a council flat as a child.
+Her mother is a local mobile hairdresser.